Isulion/ComfyUI_Isulion/README.md

 --------------

-ComfyUI Nodes that generates prompts with the help of LLM from local or remote Ollama.
+ComfyUI Nodes that generate prompts with the help of LLM from local or remote Ollama.

 --------------